exosite-archive/hvac-reference-application/README.md

 ## Read BeagleBone Documentation

 [http://beagleboard.org/static/beaglebone/latest/README.htm](http://beagleboard.org/static/beaglebone/latest/README.htm)

 Follow the connection steps to connect to the BeagleBone’s Wi-Fi.
 The box has an informational sheet that includes details on how to accomplish this.

+After you have connected to Wi-Fi, write down your devices IP address.

 If you need to reset your device: